fvaleri/strimzi-debugging/sessions/002/README.md

 ![](images/connections.png)

-The **server name indication** (SNI) extension is used when having multiple certificates on the same IP address.
-For example, it is used by OpenShift to route external TLS connections to the right pod.
-Leveraging this extension, we can tunnel the Kafka TCP protocol through the OpenShift HTTP reverse proxy.
+The **server name indication** (SNI) extension allows a client to indicate which hostname it is trying to connect to at the start of the TLS handshake.
+The server can present multiple certificates on the same IP address and port number.
+For example, it is used by OpenShift to route external connections to the right pod when having passthrough routes, which also allows to tunnel the Kafka TCP protocol through the HTTP reverse proxy.

 Kafka clients don't need to trust TLS certificates when they are signed by a **well-known CA**, which is already included in the system truststore (e.g. `$JAVA_HOME/jre/lib/security/cacerts`).
 Before the encryption starts, the peers